LANCE: Low Rank Activation Compression for Efficient On-Device Continual Learning: Introduction

-With the above in mind, we introduce LANCE (\underline{L}ow-rank \underline{A}ctivatio\underline{n} \underline{C}ompr\underline{e}ssion), a framework that applies one-time higher-order singular value decomposition (HOSVD) to extract a reusable low-rank activation subspace, as shown in Fig.~\ref{fig:method}b.
-Unlike prior iterative approaches~\citep{nguyen2024activation, nguyen2025beyond}, LANCE computes the decomposition only once at the beginning of training.
-Subsequent activations are projected onto this fixed subspace throughout training, avoiding repeated decompositions, thereby, significantly reducing both memory usage, computational cost, and hardware overhead.
-In contrast to system-level methods such as TinyTL~\citep{lin2020tinytl} or the 256KB training engine~\citep{lin2022ondevice}, which freeze layers or restrict updates to fit memory budgets, LANCE enables full backpropagation across all layers by directly compressing stored activations.
-Importantly, these fixed subspaces also allow assigning new tasks to orthogonal components, inherently supporting on-device continual learning without storing large task-specific matrices as in previous continual learning (CL) methods \citep{Saha2021GradientLearning, Saha2023ContinualProjection, apolinario2024code, Lin2022TRGP:Learning, Lin22CUBER}.
+With the above in mind, we introduce LANCE (Low-rank Activation Compression), a framework that applies one-time higher-order singular value decomposition (HOSVD) to extract a reusable low-rank activation subspace, as shown in \cref{fig:method}b.
+Unlike prior iterative approaches~\cite{nguyen2024activation, nguyen2025beyond}, LANCE computes the decomposition only once at the beginning of training.
+Subsequent activations are projected onto this fixed subspace throughout training, avoiding repeated decompositions, thereby significantly reducing memory usage, computational cost, and hardware overhead.
+In contrast to system-level methods such as TinyTL~\cite{lin2020tinytl} or the 256KB training engine~\cite{lin2022ondevice}, which freeze layers or restrict updates to fit memory budgets, LANCE enables full backpropagation across all layers by directly compressing stored activations.
+Importantly, these fixed subspaces also allow assigning new tasks to orthogonal components, inherently supporting on-device continual learning without storing large task-specific matrices as in previous continual learning (CL) methods \cite{Saha2021GradientLearning, Saha2023ContinualProjection, apolinario2024code, Lin2022TRGP:Learning, Lin22CUBER, SD2023, lmsp2025}.
 By eliminating repeated decompositions while preserving full-model fine-tuning, LANCE provides a practical and scalable solution for memory- and energy-efficient on-device continual learning.

 Our main contributions are summarized as follows: \begin{itemize} \item We propose LANCE, a one-shot activation compression framework that constructs a reusable low-rank subspace via HOSVD, avoiding repeated decompositions. \item We show that LANCE enables both efficient fine-tuning and continual learning on edge devices by projecting activations onto fixed low-rank subspaces, which can be partitioned across tasks to mitigate forgetting. \item We empirically validate LANCE on fine-tuning benchmarks (CIFAR-10/100, Pets, Flowers102, CUB-200 with MCUNet, MobileNetV2, ResNet18/34) and continual learning benchmarks (Split CIFAR-100, Split MiniImageNet, 5-Datasets), demonstrating memory savings of up to $250\times$ while maintaining accuracy within $2\%$ of full backpropagation and achieving competitive performance with full-rank gradient projection methods at a fraction of the memory cost. \end{itemize}